Cr4sh/openreil/README.md

 ### Low level translation API <a id="_5_1"></a>

 OpenREIL has low level translation API that returns IR instructions as Python tuple.
-Here is the description of using this API to decode `push eax` x86 instruction:
+Here is en example of decoding `push eax` x86 instruction using this API:

 ```python
 from pyopenreil import translator